-5. Arrange a single layer of onion slices in the bottom of the roasting pan to form a bed for the chicken.
+Either place a rack in your roasting pan or arrange a single layer of onion slices in the bottom of the pan to form a bed for the chicken.
 The onion will flavor both the chicken and the pan gravy, and it will prevent the chicken skin from sticking to the pan (or rack) and tearing.

 Let the chicken rest for at least 15 minutes before carving; this allows the juices to collect in the meat instead of in the well of your cutting board.